-7.1.1 The init/ subfolder
+5.2.1 The init/ subfolder

-The init/ subfolder contains useful DFHack Init Files that you can copy into your main Dwarf Fortress folder - the same directory as dfhack.init.
+The init/ subfolder contains useful DFHack Init files that you can copy into your dfhack-config/init folder - the same directory as dfhack.init.

 onMapLoad_dreamfort.init

 This is the config file that comes with the Dreamfort set of blueprints, but it is useful (and customizable) for any fort.
 It includes the following config: